openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 A live demo for the Folders plugin is available at <a href="https://demo.premio.io/folders/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">Premio's demo site</a>.

 == Changelog ==

+= 2.5.8 =
+Folders settings checkbox bug fix and some other minor bugs were fixed

+= 2.5.7 =
+Quick edit and search folder fix

+= 2.5.6 =
+CSS bug fixed

+= 2.5.5 =
+Various bugs were fixed after our last major release

+= 2.5.4 =
+Divi bug fixed

+= 2.5.3 =
+New and better design!
+We've added a search field, the minimum size of the Folders area is much smaller now, we've added Folders to the add media view, added a duplicate option, and many other cool features and bug fixes.

+= 2.5.2 =
+WP 5.5

 = 2.5.1 =
 Sort your folders based on name and creation date.
 We've also added some usability improvements, fixed some WPML and Polylang issue, and fixed some bugs